KristopherPaulsen/slrp/README.md

 ]
 ```

-You can also use the property assessor shorthand for easier manipulation
+You can also use the property assessor shorthand for easier manipulation.

 ```bash
 echo "Hello, World" | slrp 'x => x.split(" ")' [0].length